econ-ark/econ-ark-tools/Virtual/README.md

    * Remaining instructions are the same as for a ["Metal"](https://github.com/econ-ark/econ-ark-tools/blob/master/Machine/Metal)  machine

 1. Virtual Ubuntu
-   * Make a plain installation of Ubuntu 20.04
+   * Make a plain installation of Ubuntu 20.04 or 22.04
    * Boot it, then follow the instructions for a ["Hybrid"](https://github.com/econ-ark/econ-ark-tools/blob/master/Machine/Metal)  machine

 1. Constructing the basic Linux operating system and GUI